Yevgeny Prigozhin: Early career and rise to prominence

-Over the course of the 2000s, Prigozhin grew closer with Vladimir Putin.
+Over the course of the 2000s, Prigozhin grew closer to Vladimir Putin.
 By 2003, he left his business partners and established his own independent restaurants.
 Notably, one of Prigozhin's companies, Concord Catering, began winning numerous government contracts.
 He received hundreds of millions in government contracts for feeding school children and government workers.
 In 2012, he received a contract to supply meals to the Russian military worth US$1.2 billion over one year.
 Some of the profits from this contract are alleged to have been used to start and fund the Internet Research Agency.

 On 11 December 2018, a company claimed to be unaffiliated with Concord Catering called Msk LLC (ООО "Мск") was paid 2.5 million rubles for an annual "Heroes of the Fatherland Day" banquet held at the Kremlin.
 However, Msk LLC shares the same contact phone number with Concord.
 On 11 December 2019, the company received another 4.1 million rubles for another banquet.

 In 2012, he moved his family into a Saint Petersburg compound with a basketball court and a helicopter pad.
-By this point he owned a private jet and a 115-foot yacht Prigozhin has been linked to several aircraft since, including two Cessna 182s and the Embraer Legacy 600, British Aerospace 125 and Hawker 800XP jets.
+By this point he owned a private jet and a 115-foot (35 m) yacht.
+Prigozhin was later linked to several aircraft, including two Cessna 182s as well as Embraer Legacy 600, British Aerospace 125, and Hawker 800XP jets.

-The Anti-Corruption Foundation has accused Prigozhin of corrupt business practices.
+The Anti-Corruption Foundation accused Prigozhin of corrupt business practices.
 In 2017, they estimated his illegal wealth to be worth more than one billion rubles.
-Alexei Navalny alleged that Prigozhin was linked to a company called Moskovsky Shkolnik (Moscow schoolboy) that had supplied poor quality food to Moscow schools, which had caused a 2019 dysentery outbreak.
+Alexei Navalny alleged that Prigozhin was linked to a company called Moskovsky Shkolnik (Moscow Schoolboy) that had supplied poor-quality food to Moscow schools, which had caused a 2019 dysentery outbreak.
+Prigozhin was declared the 2022 Corrupt Person of the Year by the Organized Crime and Corruption Reporting Project.